carokrny/planner/README.md

 ## Set Up

-Live site hosted at [carokrny.github.io/planner](https://carokrny.github.io/planner/).
+Live site hosted on [Netlify](https://crk-planner.netlify.app/contacts).

-Or, install locally and run `npm start` in the project root and the app will be available on port 3000.
+Or, install locally and run `npm install` then `npm start` in the project root and the app will be available on port 3000.

 ## Documentation